awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 #### Generate Data Key

-If the [encryption materials](structures.md#encryption-materials) do not contain a plaintext data key, OnEncrypt MAY generate a data key.
+If the [encryption materials](structures.md#encryption-materials) do not contain a plaintext data key, OnEncrypt MUST generate a data key.
 If the encryption materials contain a plaintext data key, OnEncrypt MUST NOT generate a data key.

-Generate Data Key MAY modify the following fields in the [encryption materials](structures.md#encryption-materials):
+Generate Data Key MUST modify the following fields in the [encryption materials](structures.md#encryption-materials):

 - [plaintext data key](structures.md#plaintext-data-key)